On Gauge Theories and Covariant Derivatives in Metric Spaces: IV. Affine Connections and the Lagrangian Formalisms

 \be R_{[\mu \alpha]} = {{\nabla'}_{\kappa}}{H^{\kappa}_{~\mu \alpha}} - {{\nabla'}_{[\mu}}{C^{\kappa}_{~|\kappa| \alpha]}} + {H^{\lambda}_{~\mu \alpha}}{C^{\kappa}_{~\kappa \lambda}} + \left({\tilde{C}^{\lambda}_{~\kappa \alpha}}{H^{\kappa}_{~\lambda \mu}} - {\tilde{C}^{\lambda}_{~\kappa \mu}}{H^{\kappa}_{~\lambda \alpha}}\right) \\ \nonumber \ee

 {Where, ${{\nabla'}_{\kappa}}$ is evaluated using the Levi-Civita part of complete connections.
 Note that, $R'_{\mu \alpha}$ is symmetric because: ${{\Gamma}^{\kappa}_{~\kappa \alpha}} = {{\partial_{\alpha}}(ln{\sqrt|g|})}$, where $|g|$ is the absolute value of the metric determinant.
+Thus, in the metric-affine formalism, the Ricci tensor is not symmetric in general in presence of sources.
 A purely symmetric Ricci tensor will impose $6$ additional constraints on the sources.
-Thus, in the Palatini formalism, the Ricci tensor is not symmetric in general in presence of sources.
 The same is valid for the modified Ricci tensor.
 In this case, the derivative terms will be absent.
 This is also important to construct a semiclassical theory of fermions in a curved spacetime that can be derived from a variational principle.}

+We conclude the above discussions with a few comments on projective transformation given by: ${C^{\alpha}_{~\mu \nu}} \rightarrow {C^{\alpha}_{~\mu \nu}} + {\delta^{\alpha}_{~\nu}}{\xi_{\mu}}$, where ${\xi_{\mu}}$ is a regular covariant vector field.
+This is a symmetry of gravitational part of the metric-affine action.
+This is not relevant for the Palatini formalism where we only consider symmetric ${C^{\alpha}_{~\mu \nu}}$.
+However, this symmetry is not pertinent on shell due to the algebraic character of Eq.(23) which gives vanishing solutions for ${C^{\alpha}_{~\mu \nu}}$.
+This forces ${\xi_{\mu}}$ to vanish.
+It will also not remain pertinent in the metric-affine theory if the relevant matter field actions do not share this symmetry [36].
+This is expected in general and we do not bother about this symmetry in the later discussions.